flynnzac/tslslogit/README.md

 # tslslogit
 Implements a numerically stable method of estimating logistic regressions which can be useful when convergence issues are likely or when a system has to be robust to such problems arising unexpectedly.
 It also works when there is endogeneity as well.
-The estimator is based on a contraction mapping result (see included PDF, rlr_zf.pdf, for details).
+The estimator is based on a contraction mapping result (see included PDF, rlr_letter_zf.pdf, for details).

 Currently, an R implementation is included in the repository, and I plan to add a Stata version as well.